logoorange

 This trend became pronounced after web 2.0 logos faded away from the design arena.
 At that time, it was more important to pay attention to the glitter and shine - the background on which the icon was mounted, instead of putting emphasis on the icon itself.

-Sometimes the purpose of pictograms is to convey basic community values.
+Sometimes the purpose of pictograms is to convey basic community values

 Pictograms date back many years, but they became popular at a time when service industries like aviation, urban planning and public parks had to provide citizens with important and helpful information in a language that was universal.
 If logo designers made use of pictograms, they had to make sure that they were just as effective.